Emerging Writers’ Festival 2015 Launch: Accepted or Rejected

 Jessica Yu (@jessicazmyu) is the recipient of the Young Writers Innovation Prize 2014 and founding editor of interactive narrativity website, Betanarratives.
 Her fiction, poetry and non-fiction have been published or are forthcoming in Best Australian Poems 2014, Cordite, Mascara, the Lifted Brow, Kill Your Darlings, the Saturday Paper, Award Winning Australian Writing and more.
 She is a 2015 recipient of a Grace Marion Glenfern Fellowship as well as a Wheeler Centre Hot Desk fellow.

 Chris Somerville is a writer from Tasmania.
 He has taught for various creative writing programs throughout Australia and was briefly a TV writer in 2010.
 His first book, We Are Not The Same Anymore, is a collection of short stories published by UQP.
+In 2016, he was a Wheeler Centre Hot Desk fellow.
 Chris currently lives in Melbourne.